rxliu99/cmsc12200-restaurant-project/README.txt

 Step 1 - Data Crawling:

-        For user convenience, we saved links.txt (returned by line 22 in in scrape_data in manage.py), info.csv (returned by line 30 in scrape_data in manage.py) and final.csv (returned by line 47
+        For user convenience, we saved links.txt, info.csv and final.csv (all returned by scrape_data
         in manage.py) from our latest run.
 We strongly suggest the user directly move forward to step 2, where the interface automatically takes in pre-saved final.csv to return recommendations.